 2) name of the presenting author, clearly stating career level; presenting author must be cc’d in case of third party nomination

-The award criteria will be: science content (1-5; 50% weight), design of poster (1-5; 25% weight), and clarity of the oral presentation during the poster session (1-5; 25% weight).
-Contestants MUST be present at the poster during the specified sessions, otherwise the poster will not be evaluated.
+The award criteria will be: science content (1-5; 50% weight), design of poster (1-5; 25% weight), and clarity of presentation in your 3-min video pitch (1-5; 25% weight).
+Contestants MUST be present during the specified poster discussion sessions, otherwise the poster will not be evaluated.

 The „Smoluchowski award“ is presented by GAeF on a yearly basis since 1986 and shall be granted to an outstanding young scientist in the fields of more technical aerosol science and is thus comparable to the Schmauss award, which will be limited to scientists from atmospheric aerosol science field.